To the Members of

 Key Audit Matters

-The Company's Board of Directors is responsible for the preparation of the otherinformation.
-The other information comprises the information included in the ManagementDiscussion and Analysis Directors' Report including Annexures to Directors' ReportCorporate Governance and Shareholder's Information but does not include the financialstatements and our auditor's report thereon.
-The Other information is expected to be madeavailable to us after the date of this Auditors' report.
+The Company's Board of Directors are responsible for the preparation of the otherinformation.
+The other information comprises the information included in the ManagementDiscussion and Analysis and Directors' Report including Annexures to Directors' ReportCorporate Governance and Shareholder's information but does not include the financialstatements and our auditors' report thereon.
+The other information are expected to be madeavailable to us after the date of this auditors' report.

-In connection with our audit of the financial statements our responsibility is to readthe other information identified above when it becomes available and in doing soconsider whether the other information is materially inconsistent with the financialstatements or our knowledge obtained in the audit or otherwise appears to be materiallymisstated.
-When we read the other information if we conclude that there is a materialmisstatement therein we are required to communicate the matter to those charged withgovernance and the members of the company.
+In connection with our audit of the financial statements our responsibility is to readthe other information identified above when it becomes available and in doing soconsider whether the other information is materially inconsistent with the financialstatements or our knowledge obtained during the course of our audit or otherwise appearsto be materially misstated.

 If based on the work we have performed we conclude that there is a materialmisstatement of this other information we are required to report that fact.
 We shall bereporting separately if any such situation arises.